10 March 2026

 There’s a lot more.
 Sometimes they go into detail, like the writer of Hebrews did; sometimes they just drop a one-liner here and there, like Paul did.
 Go dig around your New Testament; you’ll find more.

-You can also meditate on the stations of the cross; my pastor has been reminding us about it all last week.
-Then put the two ideas together.
-Think about the mysteries of Jesus’s suffering—the hidden things the Holy Spirit revealed to us Christians in the scriptures about what this suffering really means.
+Then tink about the mysteries of Jesus’s suffering—the hidden things the Holy Spirit revealed to us Christians in the scriptures about what his suffering really means.
 Jesus used his suffering and death to atone for our sins, and save the world.
 It’s a good idea to think about how, in his suffering, he did that.
 How’d he take the great evil done to him, and use it for good?

 And no, this doesn’t mean sit down and brainstorm ways this coulda happened.
 This means read your bible.
 Look it up, read it, memorize it, and mentally chew on it for a while.
 Think deeply about it.